saadiyaJ/simple_profile/README.md

 ## Introduction
 This is a beginner-level Flutter project that demonstrates the use of basic flutter widgets and assets management and styling.
+This is a beginner-level Flutter App project.
+Through this app I learned how to:

+assets management.
+styling.

 ## Screenshots